MostafaAnter/RecyclerView1/README.md

 - create model class my model is Movie.java
 - Create an layout xml named movie_list_row.xml
 - Now create a class named MoviesAdapter.java
+- use Butter Knife to find and automatically cast the corresponding view in your layout.